The Register Club

 Fourth Floor cocktail bar, lounge and games room

-The Register Club is currently closed in Tier 4
+The Register Club is now open

 Situated in a venue that’s certain to impress, The Register Club elevates cocktails and conversation to an art form.
 Join us for drinks, light meals and afternoon tea in a relaxed and welcoming atmosphere.